 The only photos available of the other four pieces – Carousel II Bear, Carousel II Bull, Carousel II Pony, and Carousel II Tiger – are from the Cybis site.

 The pieces were designed so as to fit onto the Carousella, as shown above.
 It is 12” high and 15” in diameter.
-It too is a non-limited edition.
+It too is a non-limited edition, and was priced at $975.
 The animals are held in place by inserting the bottom of each pole through the gold-gilt “loop”at the end of each wing extending outward from the center, and then into the hole in the top of the animal’s saddle.
 A second, larger hole in the belly accommodates the top of the base piece.
 No mention is made on the website of whether the Carousella sits atop any kind of rotating base, so I’m assuming it does not.
-Originally issued at $975, the Cybis site gives the price of the Carousella now as $1875.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.